pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 Once your package is on PyPI you can publish it to conda-forge (which is a channel on conda) using [Grayskull](https://conda.github.io/grayskull/).

-You will learn how to publish to conda-forge in a future lesson.

 You will learn how to publish to conda-forge in the [next lesson](publish-conda-forge).